fuziki/UnityAppEventMonitor/README.md

 # UnityAppEventMonitor

 Unity Native Plugin for [NSEvent.addGlobalMonitorForEvents](https://developer.apple.com/documentation/appkit/nsevent/1535472-addglobalmonitorforevents).
-Receive keyboard input even when your Unity application is in the background with no focus.
+Receive keyboard input even when Unity.app is in the background with no focus.
 This plugin supports macOS 12 or later.

 ![helloworld](docs/videos/helloworld.gif)